os-cau/cau-repl/README.md

 ## License

-The REPL itself is MIT licensed.
+cau-repl is MIT licensed.
 Designated portions of it were imported from other projects and are Apache 2.0 licensed.

-The additional MyCoRe module is GPL 3.0 licensed.
+The optional MyCoRe support module is GPL 3.0 licensed.
+It is not included in the build by default.
+The documentation contains instructions on building a version with the GPL-licensed MyCoRe-specific helpers enabled.

 See the bundled LICENSE.txt file and the SPDX identifier of each source file for details.